Reasonable Suspicion Training: Preparing Your Supervisors for a Tough Situation

 Reasonable suspicion determinations are one of the hardest calls a supervisor has to make.
 You're essentially looking at a driver and deciding, based on observable behavior, that there's enough evidence to warrant a drug or alcohol test.
 Get it right and you've potentially saved lives.
 Handle it poorly and you're exposed to grievances, lawsuits, and your own liability.

-That's exactly why training isn't optional — it's federally mandated.
+That's exactly why training isn't optional — it's federally mandated for any company with CDL drivers.

 Training Requirements

-Every person who may make a reasonable suspicion determination must complete:
+Every person who may make a reasonable suspicion determination about a CDL driver must complete:

 • 60 minutes of drug awareness training